Native-Speaker Language Assistant

 Russian Language Lab

-In addition to Russian Table, students can practice their Russian at the weekly Russian Language Lab, traditionally held every Wednesday from 7:00-8:30 in ARH 227.
-Students who need help doing their homework, studying for exams, or who just want to chat are welcome to stop by on a walk-in basis.
+Students can practice their Russian at the weekly Russian Language Lab, held Wednesdays from 7:00-8:30 p.m.
+ARH 317.
+Students who need help doing their homework, studying for exams, or who just want to chat are welcome to stop by.

 Multimedia and Technology Support